magnusrodseth/share-1password/README.md

 ## What is it?

 **Securely share notes with others using 1Password.
-Perfect for developers sending passwords to clients.**
+Perfect for developers sending credentials to clients.**

 I often find myself needing to send `.env` files, credentials, and other sensitive information to others, in particular team members or clients.
 I would like something as simple as: